 Contiki: These tours for 18-35-year-olds are social, fun and party-focused.
 The average age is 19-23.
 They’re great for island-hopping in Croatia, Thailand etc. Contiki reviews suggest 50% of guests are solo travellers.
 No solo surcharge.

 Intrepid travel: These are similar to G Adventures – adventurous, off-the-beaten-track tours.
 Group sizes tend to be smaller than G Adventures and I’ve heard the quality of the guides can be better as they don’t subcontract to other companies.
 Better yet, they carbon offset all their tours.
-They have 18-29 tours as well as ‘all ages’ tours (Note this means if you’re 30-39, you can’t join the ‘young’ tours like you can with G).
+They have 18-29 tours as well as ‘all ages’ tours (Note this means if you’re 30-39 like me, you can’t join the ‘young’ tours like you can with G).
 There are some solo surcharges; check the individual tour.

 Check out this comparison of G Adventures and Intrepid Travel.